 You can choose two primary platforms based on how much of your target audience is present on it, and how well suited it is for your business.
 Alternatively, you can use social media management tools like Buffer or Hootsuite to schedule posts to multiple social media accounts at one go.
 Some tools, like DrumUp, also let you create repeat schedules for posts.
 You could also use IFTTT to create automated cross-promotion recipes for important social networks.
 For instance, you can instruct the tool to tweet all your Facebook statuses, eliminating the need to manually share those posts twice.

 Companies managing customer care well on social media have a 92% retention rate.
 There is no ignoring the fact that your customers will talk about you on social media, whether you like it or not.
 The best you can do is use those instances and opportunities to provide excellent customer care and make fans out of existing customers.

 All you have to do is catch mentions promptly and respond to them courteously.
-The social media monitoring tools mentioned earlier on this post can help you catch mentions real time.
+The social media monitoring tools mentioned earlier in this post can help you catch mentions in real-time.
 Some of them (like BrandWatch and Brand24) even offer sentiment analysis to help you sort and manage them better.
-Essentially, these tools analyze your tweets and categories them into positive, negative and neutral, so you can prioritize them and attend to them accordingly.
+Essentially, these tools analyze your tweets and categories them into positive, negative, and neutral, so you can prioritize them and attend to them accordingly.

-Hashtags categorize conversations and can help your become a part of important conversations.
+Hashtags categorize conversations and can help you become a part of important conversations.
 Then increase your visibility and help you reach other people using/searching for the same hashtags.
 You can also use synonymous hashtags to reach an audience.
-Hashtag research tools like RiteTag, KeyHole or Hashtagify.me can help you identify the best hashtags to use on your social media posts.
+Hashtag research tools like RiteTag, KeyHole, or Hashtagify.me can help you identify the best hashtags to use on your social media posts.